jpetays/AudioDemo/docs/README.md

 This demo has specific UNITY [mobile](https://docs.unity3d.com/ScriptReference/AudioSettings.Mobile.html) audio support included.

-Starting and stopping the _audio output thread_ on Android/iOS is managed by this class.
+Starting and stopping the _audio output thread_ on Android/iOS is managed by _MobileAudio_ class.
-Note that this uses included _Publish-Subscribe_ implementation to **broadcast** notifications when mobile device audio 'mute state' changes if the game or its UI needs to be aware of these changes made by devices operator.
+Note that this uses included _Publish-Subscribe_ implementation to **broadcast** notifications when mobile device audio 'mute state' changes - if the game or its UI needs to be aware of these changes made by devices operator.

 ## Audio Channels

-The demo has four audio channels identified by a **name** given in C# enum for convenience:
+The demo has four audio channels identified by its **name** given in C# enum for convenience to use in UNITY Editor:

 * MasterVolume
 * GameEffectsVolume